 Eric de Gouville is a second-generation farmer based in the Landes region of southwestern France.
 He took over the farm in 1998, the land where his father has been farming since 1969.
 Farming in France has changed drastically in the last 50 years, from learning more about the land and how technology can help the farm become more efficient.
-Eric explains how the changes impact him and his daily life.
+During this interview, Eric explains how the changes impact him and his daily life on his farm.

-Tell us more about the crops you grow?
+Tell us more about the crops you grow on your farm?

 What is so special about the soil in Landes?

 “The soil on the farm consists mainly of black sand, this is typical of our region.
 This black sandy loam provides excellent growing conditions for plants as it has extremely good drainage properties.
 It is also enriched with the nutrients of leaves, roots, and all the other plant matter that decomposes from the previous growing season.
 This means that the soil is extremely high in nutrients and organic matter which will aid next season’s crop growing.”

 “In the summer we have to irrigate crops to ensure they are getting enough water, in the winter the soil is drained so as not to become waterlogged.”